 My milk dried up pretty quickly once my daughter weaned down to a couple of nursing sessions a day.
 The main key is to avoid stimulating your breasts to produce milk.
 Sage tea can also be used to help speed the process of drying up milk.

-To avoid discomfort I wore a tight fitting sports bra and used cold compresses.
+To avoid discomfort I wore a tight fitting sports bra and used cold breast compresses.
 You can also add cold cabbage leaves to your breasts and use anti-inflammatory medication.

 What distraction techniques did you use?

 There were times my daughter would grab for me and act as if she wanted to nurse.
 If we already had our nursing session for the day I would use a few different distraction techniques:

 - change scenery – go outside, go for a drive